Gayatrisin123/Gayatrisin123/README.md

 Hi there, I'm Gayatri Singh! 👋

-🚀 Web Developer | Machine Learning Enthusiast | Open Source Contributor
+🚀 Web Developer | Machine Learning Enthusiast

-I'm a passionate developer with experience in full-stack web development and a growing interest in machine learning and cloud infrastructure.
+I'm a passionate developer with experience in Frontend development and a growing interest in machine learning and cloud infrastructure.
 I love solving real-world problems through technology and contributing to open-source projects.